swyxio/brain/A - Writing/The Investment Case for Temporal.md

 However, Temporal's *external* network effects are near zero today.
 The addition of each new Temporal user doesn't materially impact future users, or existing users, beyond sporadic open source and community participation.

 The easiest way *external* network effects could start happening is through some kind of marketplace.
 There's nothing inherent in Temporal's design that requires that every Workflow or Activity must be run, or even operated, by you.
-Yet by its nature, it has knowledge of every critical microservice in its' users organization (this "knowledge" is very decoupled for now, and will likely have to be strengthened if this becomes a project priority).
+Yet by its nature, Temporal has knowledge of every critical microservice in its' users organization (this "knowledge" is very decoupled for now, and will likely have to be strengthened if this becomes a project priority).

 Each new user could contribute their microservices in some sort of public directory, which can then be invoked by others wishing to reuse them.
 This treats Temporal as a sort of super-aggregator of services, assuming it has established itself as a preferred protocol for long-running processes, as we discussed above.
-Temporal should respect [the Mullenweg-Gates Line](https://twitter.com/swyx/status/1360729115372920832) and only take 5% of the total value, but if they can get money flowing here then there is a ton of value to be realized by a third party ecosystem (and more efficiently than many Web3 advocates might suppose).
+Temporal should respect [the Mullenweg-Gates Line](https://twitter.com/swyx/status/1360729115372920832) and only take 5% of the total value, but if they can get money flowing here then there is a ton of value to be realized by a third party ecosystem (though we've speculated in the past on a "[Temporal Token](http://softwareengineeringdaily.com/wp-content/uploads/2021/05/SED1255-Ryland-Goldstein.pdf)" economy for farming out this work, we'll likely need far more speed and efficiency than current Web3 technology offers).
 Temporal wins when vendors on its marketplace win - up to and including every [API Economy](https://www.swyx.io/api-economy/) vendor wrapping their offerings in a Temporal Activity or Workflow for easier consumption.

 This doesn't even have to happen all at once - Temporal can help offer mesh, catalog, billing, and discovery products internally at very large companies before making any of this publicly available.
 Snowflake only [launched its private Data Exchange in 2019](https://www.prnewswire.com/news-releases/snowflake-announces-data-exchange-to-break-down-data-barriers-300861264.html) - before broadening to a public [Data Marketplace](https://www.zdnet.com/article/snowflake-announces-new-data-marketplace-and-powered-collaborations/) in 2021.

 Before we go all-in on a marketplace, I'm pretty sure there are easier network effect opportunities to establish as well.
 Auth network effects?
 In-UI collaboration network effects?
+[NfX has like 15 of these](https://www.nfx.com/post/network-effects-manual/) to choose from.

 ### Temporal as System of Record